rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed incorrect display of name and damage values for unarmed attacks in the inventory in some cases
 >Fixed the black screen issue in DX9 mode when returning to the game after using Alt+Tab
 >Fixed the mouse cursor lag in the save/load game screens
->Fixed broken object descriptions for a modified version of fallout2.exe that supports Chinese characters
+>Fixed broken object descriptions for a modified fallout2.exe with Chinese/Japanese support
 >Fixed and expanded the mouse drop area for the PC's and NPC's inventory on the barter screen
 >Changed the 'Radiated' on the character screen to be highlighted in gray when the player still has an impending radiation effect
 >Changed SkipCompatModeCheck to not require sfall debugging mode